esplito/coding-notes/epicreact/react-hooks/notes.md

 **Notes - Why React Hooks**
 * Intro to Hooks
 * What makes React so hard?
-	* JavaScript (Have to learn intracacies of
+	* JavaScript (Have to learn intricacies of javascript)
 	* Lifecycles
 	* Logic Reuse (patterns)
 * RenderProps are powerful, but leads to a "pyramid of doom".